 Training courses staff will undertake include but are not limited to; The FA/FAW Safeguarding Children in Football Workshop.
-After 2 years staff will be required to undertake the EFL

-Safeguarding Refresher Training.
-Other more specialised courses may also be identified and included as part of the Club's approach to raising the safeguarding awareness levels and best practice.
+After 2 years staff will be required to undertake the EFL Safeguarding Refresher Training.
+Other more specialised courses may also be identified and included as part of the Club's approach, such as knowledge tests to raise the safeguarding awareness levels and best practice.